mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 In fact it is so hard to mention everyone but here are a few key people whose little snippets of code have helped me introduce new features all the time.
 Show them some love and check out some of their projects too.

-- Stuart Cardall - https://github.com/itoffshore (Install, Update and Setup Scripts & Alpine Linux package)
+- Stuart Cardall - https://github.com/itoffshore (Install, Update and Setup Scripts & Alpine Linux Package Maintainer)
 - Stevie-Ray Hartog https://github.com/Stevie-Ray
 - Marius Voila https://github.com/mariusv
 - Cătălin Mariș https://github.com/alrra